tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 But I just wanted you to know that that's there.
 There's some violent shots.
-There's some a couple of kind of brutal images as well, because I really wanted to get the point across.
+There's some, a couple of kind of brutal images as well, because I really wanted to get the point across.
 So, you know, if you feel like you need to take a break watching it or anything like that, by all means.
-Also, for a lot of the victims, there's not a lot of pictures of them.
+Oh, also, for a lot of the victims, there's not a lot of pictures of them.

 </james>
 <from></from>